contextgeneric/cgp-patterns/content/blanket-implementations.md

 As shown above, we are able to call `person.greet()` without having a context-specific implementation of `CanGreet` for `Person`.

+## Extension Traits

 The use of blanket trait implementation is commonly found in many Rust libraries today.
 For example, [`Itertools`](https://docs.rs/itertools/latest/itertools/trait.Itertools.html)
 provides a blanket implementation for any context that implements `Iterator`.
 Another example is [`StreamExt`](https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html), which is implemented for any context that implements `Stream`.

+Traits such as `Itertools` and `StreamExt` are sometimes known as _extension traits_.
+This is because the purpose of the trait is to _extend_ the behavior of existing types, without having to own the type or base traits.
+While the use of extension traits is a common use case for blanket implementations, there are other ways we can make use of blanket implementations.

 ## Overriding Blanket Implementations